Dave Brat: Republican primary

+Brat's primary victory garnered national attention, as it was the first time a sitting House Majority Leader was defeated in his primary race since the position was created in 1899.
+The victory was regarded as a historic upset.
 Brat's victory was described in the press as exposing a "deep schism" in the Republican Party between its conservative base and its business wing, as well as a split between establishment Republicans and Tea Party insurgents.

-Some libertarian groups, such as the Virginia Liberty Party, backed Brat.
+Radio talk show host Laura Ingraham endorsed Brat's candidacy and hosted a rally with him in a Richmond suburb.
+Brat was also supported by radio talk show host Mark Levin and Ann Coulter.
 Brat received support from, and gave credit for his win to, local Tea Party groups in Virginia, but received no funding or endorsement from national Tea Party organizations.
-Brat has not identified with the Tea Party movement.
+As of June 2014, however, Brat had not identified with the Tea Party movement.
 Ron Rapoport, a political scientist at the College of William & Mary, has said Brat may be correctly identified as a "tea partier" only if the term is used as a catchall for "anti-establishment activist", while John Judis has opined that Brat could more correctly be described as a "right-wing populist".
 Matea Gold in The Washington Post stated, "the fact that Brat took off without the help of those organizations [national tea party groups] now makes it harder for them to claim his victory as their own."
+Some libertarian groups, such as the Virginia Liberty Party, backed Brat.

+Compared with Cantor, who was described as aloof, Brat was characterized as knowing how to work a crowd.
+He ran an anti-establishment campaign criticizing Cantor's position on illegal immigration, government bailouts and budget deals while frequently invoking God and the United States Constitution in his speeches.
+During the campaign, Cantor criticized Brat as a "liberal professor" who had strong ties to Tim Kaine, Virginia's former Democratic governor and current junior Senator.
+Brat complained that Cantor had a "crony-capitalist mentality", putting the interests of the corporate sector ahead of small businesses.
+Chris Peace, a state legislator who collaborated with Brat on state budget issues at Randolph-Macon College, said that Brat was inspired to run for Congress because of "his passion for the structure of government and belief in free markets."